-- > Dunlin breeding in northern Alaska apparently move west, migrating down the eastern side of Siberia and Asia to Japan and China. - The oldest recorded Dunlin was at least 12 years, 5 months old when it was recaptured and rereleased during banding operations in California.
+- Dunlin breeding in northern Alaska apparently move west, migrating down the eastern side of Siberia and Asia to Japan and China. - The oldest recorded Dunlin was at least 12 years, 5 months old when it was recaptured and rereleased during banding operations in California.

+Curlew Sandpiper

-Curlew Sandpiper Calidris ferruginea
+Calidris ferruginea

 The Curlew Sandpiper is an accidental migrant.
-A handful of sightings have been reported at Cheyenne Bottoms during the late sixties and early seventies.
-It is a Eurasian species that is a rare but a few have been recorded annually along the Atlantic coast, but much less frequent elsewhere.
+A handful of sightings have been reported at Cheyenne Bottoms during the late 1960s and early 1970s.
+It is a Eurasian species that is rare, but a few have been recorded annually along the Atlantic coast, and much less frequently elsewhere.
 This species has not been recorded on the International Shorebird Survey.